-The Mayer Journal Article Prize is awarded annually to the author(s) of the paper judged to be the best published in the Australian Journal of Political Science (AJPS) in the previous year.
+Mayer Journal Prize is awarded annually to the author(s) of the paper judged to be the best published in the Australian Journal of Political Science in the previous year.

-The prize is determined by a judging panel established by the Executive Committee of APSA, comprised of three judges and at least one member of the Editorial Board of the AJPS.
+- The decision will be made by a judging panel chaired by a member of the APSA Executive.
+The panel will consist of at least three judges (including the chair), with at least one member of the AJPS Editorial Board.
 Past winners will be encouraged to participate in the judging process for future awards.

 2019: Alastair Stark, ‘New institutionalism, critical junctures and post-crisis policy reform’